AartOdding/PortfolioWebsite/content/blog/introducing-zigzag.md

 ---
 ![ZigZag august 2019](/img/ZigZag-aug-2019.png)

 In the past few months I have been working on my latest project: ZigZag.
-Zigzag is a tool for creating realtime rendered computer graphics.
-The idea of this program is to allow people to create applications based on realtime rendered graphics, without many of the hassles that come with programming such a project.
+ZigZag is a tool for creating realtime rendered computer graphics.
+The idea of this program is to allow people to create realtime graphics, without many of the hassles that come with programming such a project from scratch.
 Especially for interactive installations ZigZag will be a very valuable tool.

 The initial idea for ZigZag came from seeing the possibilities for graphics programming that analog visual synthesizers give you.
 I wanted to create a sort of program where different modules filter the signals that pass through them.
 The modules would be connected with patch cables to allow for complex visual effects.